digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 are picked up by the modem and converted to openHAB status updates by the binding.
 The binding also supports sending and receiving of legacy X10 messages.

 OpenHAB is not a configuration tool!
 To configure and set up your devices, link the devices manually via the set buttons, or use the free [Insteon Terminal](https://github.com/pfrommerd/insteon-terminal) software.
+The free HouseLinc software from Insteon can also be used for configuration, but it wipes the modem link database clean on its initial use, requiring to re-link the modem to all devices.

 ## Insteon devices